Sultan Hasanuddin International Airport: Facilities and development

 Due to overcapacity, with approximately 10.7 million passengers passing through the airport in 2019 despite its original design for only 7 million, a major expansion project was launched in 2019.
-The project aimed to boost the airport’s annual capacity to 15.5 million passengers and to triple the terminal’s size from 50,000 to 150,000 square meters.
+The project aimed to boost the airport's annual capacity to 15.5 million passengers and to triple the terminal's size from 50,000 to 150,000 square meters.
 The expansion was divided into two main components.
 The first included the revitalization of the existing terminal, a southern extension, the construction of a multi-level parking facility, and improvements to the main access road.
 The second involved the development of new aircraft aprons on the southern and eastern sides of the airport, along with supporting infrastructure.
 As part of the project, the apron was expanded to accommodate 37 aircraft stands, up from 34, and the parking area was enlarged from 40 to 72 square meters.
 The number of jet bridges at the airport was increased from six to twelve.
 The total cost of the expansion was estimated at 2.4 trillion rupiah.
 Originally slated for completion in 2021, the project was delayed and was briefly halted due to the COVID-19 pandemic, with construction resuming in 2023.
-The expanded terminal was completed and officially opened to the public in 26 June 2024.
+The expanded terminal was completed and officially opened to the public on 26 June 2024.

 The airport is planned to undergo further expansion in four phases.
 The first phase has been completed and became operational in 2024.
-Phase II was originally scheduled to begin in 2024, increasing the airport’s passenger capacity to 21 million per year and expanding the number of parking stands to 47.
+Phase II was originally scheduled to begin in 2024, increasing the airport's passenger capacity to 21 million per year and expanding the number of parking stands to 47.
 Phase III, set to commence in 2034, will raise the terminal capacity to 30.8 million passengers annually with 64 parking stands.
-Finally, Phase IV will begin in 2044, bringing the terminal’s ultimate capacity to 40 million passengers per year and 78 parking stands.
+Finally, Phase IV will begin in 2044, bringing the terminal's ultimate capacity to 40 million passengers per year and 78 parking stands.